electron/electron/docs/api/browser-window.md

 ### `win.webContents`

-The `WebContents` object this window owns, all web page related events and operations will be done via it.
+The `WebContents` object this window owns.
+All web page related events and operations will be done via it.

 See the [`webContents` documentation](web-contents.md) for its methods and